Morning Links

 Let’s recap:

 Step one is notice the feeling and name the emotion.
+Step two is investigate what triggered the feeling.

 Simple enough.